Showing posts with label u2. Show all posts

 "The Ballad of Ronnie Drew," released as a single in 2008, stands as a heartfelt tribute to Ronnie Drew, the unmistakable and iconic lead singer of the esteemed Irish folk band The Dubliners.

 Notably, the song features collaborations with The Dubliners themselves, along with the Irish bands Kíla and A Band of Bowsies, transforming it into a collective celebration of Drew's remarkable life and significant contributions to Irish music.
-Ronnie Drew was a highly respected and deeply influential figure within the Irish music scene, widely recognized for his distinctive gravelly voice and his charismatic presence on stage.
+By collaborating directly with Drew's contemporaries, U2 not only pays homage to him but also acknowledges their own place within the broader and enduring tradition of Irish music.

 Walk On – Aung San Suu Kyi